-Bassa is the name of the people; vah is a Bassa word derived from the word for “sign.”
+Bassa is the name of the people, some 350,000 of whom currently live in Liberia; vah is a Bassa word derived from the word for “sign.”
 Bassa Vah, then, means not so much “the Bassa alphabet” as “Bassa signage,” especially as its symbols may pre-date the writing system, deriving from signs using the natural environment: teeth marks in leaves, carvings in trees.

-Over time, these signs developed into a more complex written language, but during the 19th century, the Vah fell farther and farther into disuse, and might have become extinct but for the efforts of a Bassa named Thomas Flo Narvin Lewis.
+Over time, these signs developed into a more complex written language, but during the nineteenth century, the Vah fell further and further into disuse, and might have become extinct but for the efforts of a Bassa named Thomas Flo Narvin Lewis.

-The story of his life reads more like a legend, and some authorities have challenged several of the details, but the conventional version goes like this.
-During his travels, Lewis discovered the Vah in use among ex-slaves in Brazil and the West Indies — a considerable surprise to him, as he hadn’t seen the script in use in Liberia.
-Determined to do his best to revive both the script and the fortunes of his people, Lewis learned the Vah, headed into the United States, earned a doctorate in chemistry at Syracuse University, and on his way back to Liberia stopped off in Dresden, where he ordered the first-ever printing press adapted for the Vah.
+Determined to do his best to revive both the script and the fortunes of his people, Lewis earned a doctorate in chemistry at Syracuse University, and on his way back to Liberia stopped off in Dresden, where he ordered the first printing press specifically adapted for the Vah.

-Back in Liberia, he established a school for teaching Bassa people the Vah alphabet.
-Several of his students passed the Vah on, and by the 1960s an association had been formed to promote the script and a number of students in Christian schools were able to learn the script.
+Back in Liberia, he established a school for teaching Bassa people the Vah script.
+Several of his students passed the Vah on, and by the 1960s, an association had been formed to promote the script and a number of students in Christian schools were able to learn it.

 General script, language, and culture resources